What is UX writing?

 In its corporate communications, Hornbach consistently relies on a strong visual language and, above all, clear text statements.
 This can also be seen when logging into the customer account: Users know directly where they can log in.

-Supporting: If users have forgotten their password, they can click directly on a link.
+Support: If users forget their password, they can click directly on a link.

 The path to the customer account is not far for new users either.
 Although the text is not particularly inviting here either, the text style is certainly consistent.